 I needed something with presence for the body of the bag so it could hold its own with the boldness of the Emerald Kraft-Tex, and a colorful Kaffe Fassett print looked great with the green.
 It brought a lot of other fun colors into the mix, so I had more options I could pull from for the appliqués and lining.
 With circles as my motifs, the freeform stripe from Kaffe would bring motion to the design.
 I like light linings in my bags so I don’t have to fumble for things inside a dark bag, and the spatter-like dots on this Clothworks print matched the colors in the appliqué fabric.

 For the front and back of the bag, I cut two 7 1/2-inch squares of kraft-tex.
-Setting the appliqué fabric aside for the moment, I cut out the cotton fabric, interfacing and batting for the bag according to the instructions, with just one adjustment: the big print is directional, so I cut the bottom piece in two sections, adjusting for seam allowance.
+Setting the appliqué fabric aside for the moment, I cut out the cotton fabric, interfacing and batting for the bag according to the instructions in the book, with just one adjustment: the big print is directional, so I cut the bottom piece in two sections, adjusting for seam allowance.
 With those two pieces stitched together down the center, the case would appear right-side-up no matter how it landed.

 Then follow Minki’s instructions to construct the body of your Boxy Sewing Case.
 Use clips to hold pieces together for sewing because pins will leave permanent holes in Kraft-Tex.